 Your child’s eardrum and middle ear may be tested.
 Tympanometry and acoustic reflex testing may be done.
 Both use a probe to send air and sound through the outer ear.
 Tympanometry measures the sound passed into the middle ear.
 Acoustic reflex testing checks the flexibility of the eardrum and how it responds to loud sounds.

 Older children may be given an audiometric test.
 This measures any possible hearing loss.
 Test results are used to identify the types of sounds that can and can’t be heard.
-If your child is young, the doctor or a hearing specialist may talk or play with them.
+If your child is young, the healthcare provider or a hearing specialist may talk or play with them.
 The child’s response helps identify hearing loss.